zeldin/iceGDROM/README.md

-Building the project will also create a host tool in `tools/obj/makegdimg` which can create image files from either `.gdi` files (for GD-ROM images) or from `.nrg` files (for MIL-CD and audio CD images).
+Building the project will also create a host tool in `tools/obj/makegdimg` which can create image files from either `.gdi` files (for GD-ROM images) or from `.nrg` or `.cdi` files (for MIL-CD and audio CD images).
 The image files should be named `DISC0000.GI0`, `DISC0001.GI0` etc on the SD Card.
 To switch between images, extract and reinsert the SD Card.

 Acknowledgements